 As said, the purpose of a workshop is to provide participants with something they can use in practice after the event, not just with an opportunity to be active during the event.
 I have attended a lot of educational events, some of which were called “workshops”.
 Some of those workshops included a large amount of practical “exercises” and other activities.
 During some of them I learned how to do my work in a different way.
 During others, I learned literary nothing of any practical use.
 If you don’t want your event to belong to the latter category, you need to distinguish “activity” from “practice”.
 A training event may provide the audience with a lot of activities but with no learning.
 Only when activity is about trying out some skills, you can call the event a workshop.

 In the past I attended some happenings designed in a way that involved the audience: people participated actively in doing things together with organizers and the level of experienced emotions was very high.
 But despite being very active and engaged, the audience learned nothing of any practical use.
 That’s why those events are called happenings and not workshops.
-It may sound rude and brutal but: beware of staging up happenings and branding them as workshops!
+It may sound rude and brutal but: beware of staging up happenings and branding them as an experiential workshop!

-Before choosing any exercises or other activities for your workshop, be clear about what skills you wish to teach to the audience.
+Before choosing any exercises or other activities for your experiential workshop, be clear about what skills you wish to teach to the audience.
 The skills are your “learning objectives” and you should state them clearly in the abstract.
-In the following parts of this article we’ll discuss how to choose learning objectives for your workshop.
+In the following parts of this article we’ll discuss how to choose learning objectives for a workshop.
 In the field of psychotherapy, we often talk about general clinical skills and specific skills – which means skills that are specific for a certain treatment approach.
 Personally, I prefer to talk about skills that differ in the range of applicability.
 For example, the ability to validate clients’ experiences is – in my view – a skill of unlimited applicability, while the ability to put up a good exposure hierarchy is a skill whose applicability is limited to a certain client population.

 Choosing activities for your workshop look at how well they match your learning objectives and check out whether you could find a better match.
 If you are satisfied with your picks, carry on and good luck!